 With that in mind, can mice infect humans with rabies?
 According to the CDC, small rodents such as hamsters, squirrels, gerbils, chipmunks, and mice are almost never found to be infected with rabies and are also not known to transmit rabies to humans.
 While all mammals have the capability of spreading rabies, no such reports have been made about mice.
-This doesn’t mean that mice a free from infecting other diseases.
+This doesn’t mean that mice a free from infecting other diseases and they can get enter your home very easily via small cracks in the foundation or walls, but can mice climb brick walls?
+Yes, mice can climb.
+Mice are great climbers and have no issue climbing brick walls.

 Rat-bite fever will affect individuals who have been bitten by an infected rat or mouse.
 This bite normally heals quickly, however, a few days later symptoms such as fever, skin rash; muscle pain will arise.
 The symptoms can worsen over 21 days, and the victim might need hospitalization